getgrit/js/.grit/patterns/StyledJSXToCSSModules.md

 # {{ page.title }}

-Extract all Styled JSX from a particular file and move it to CSS Module files, if there are multiple components in a given file, we create separate CSS Module file for each one.
-Styles defined as global are currently moved to the same CSS Module file with scope set to global.
+Extract all Styled JSX from a particular file and move it to CSS Module files.
+- If there are multiple components in a given file, we create separate CSS Module file for each one.
+- Styles defined as global are currently moved to the same CSS Module file with scope set to global.
+- We use variable/component names for exporeted styles to create CSS Module files, and current filename for default exports.
+- Currently given the limitation of processing the CSS code snippet, we don't touch styles that have conditions in them and that are evaluated on runtime. eg. `background-color: prop.active ? '#e7e7e7' : '#fff'`

 tags: #good